Trump says immigrants 'unhappy' with detention centers should stay home

 “Our Border Patrol people are not hospital workers, doctors or nurses,” Trump wrote earlier on Twitter.
 “Great job by Border Patrol, above and beyond.
 Many of these illegals (sic) aliens are living far better now than where they ... came from, and in far safer conditions.”

-Criticism of the U.S. Customs and Border Protection agency grew after reports this week that current and former agents had posted offensive anti-immigrant comments and targeted lawmakers on a private Facebook group.
+Criticism of the U.S. Customs and Border Protection agency grew after reports this week that current and former agents had posted offensive anti-immigrant comments and targeted lawmakers on their private Facebook group.

-Acting Department of Homeland Security chief Kevin McAleenan on Wednesday ordered an investigation, calling the comments “disturbing.”
-McAleenan said any employee who had “compromised the public’s trust in our law enforcement mission” would be held accountable.
+Acting Department of Homeland Security chief Kevin McAleenan on Wednesday ordered an investigation into the posts, calling the comments “disturbing.”

 The Facebook posts, first reported by ProPublica, included jokes about immigrants dying and sexually explicit content about U.S. Democratic Representative Alexandria Ocasio-Cortez, who criticized the detention facilities after a tour this week.